Exposure Reduction Resources

 - A systematic review of policy approaches and effective interventions currently available for the primary prevention of cancer.
 Key interventions include the precautionary principle, ALARA (as low as reasonably achievable), chemical bans, economic policies across multiple sectors, the occupational exposure control hierarchy, individual level interventions, and “health in all policies”.

-3. Canadian Strategy for Cancer Control.
-Prevention of Occupational and Environmental Cancers in Canada: A Best Practices Review and Recommendations.
-2006.
+4. Canadian Strategy for Cancer Control.
+Prevention of occupational and environmental cancers in Canada: A best practices review and recommendations (2006) (PDF)

 - Explores Canadian and international best practices for cancer control in key areas, including surveillance, information disclosure and labeling, community education and action, worker education and action, non-governmental organization activities, employer/industry reduction of carcinogens, and government interventions.